johnstonbl01/clementinejs/docs_tutorial.md

 - **css** - Contains the style sheet for the application
 - **img** - Contains any images used in the view (i.e. the Clementine.js logo)

+#### App Architecture Overview

+Before we begin writing actual code, it's helpful to think of the overall picture for the application and how the pieces fit together.
+We'll be using an MVC (model-view-controller) architecture for this particular app.

+This is a common architecture in web development.
+The model manages the application and data / database logic.
+The view is the content that is visible to the user.
+The controller helps manage data between the view and the model.
+In many cases, the controller will accept data and manipulate it, passing the results to the view.

+Here's a diagram of this:

+[insert picture here]

+Additionally, for more information on the MVC architectural pattern, check out the [Wikipedia page](http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller).

+In this tutorial, we're going to create a small application that will have the following functionality:
+- Count the number of times a button is clicked
+	- Store this count within a database
+- Reset the count to 0

+In the context of our application, we will have the following:
+- A Node / Express web server that responds to HTTP request and passes files to the browswer
+- A MongoDB database that stores the number of clicks
+- A server-side controller that will add, reset and retrieve the number of clicks from the database
+	- This data will be passed to an API (application program interface)
+- A client-side controller that handles user input, retrieves and modifies click information via the exposed API
+- A client-side view that the user interacts with and sees
+	- This is our HTML page that includes a logo and the buttons for interaction

+All together, this looks like:

+[insert graphic]

+This should provide some general contextthat will be helpful as we proceed with development.

 #### Simple Node Server

 /**************************************************************************/